 \subsection{Methodology}

-For each dataset, we create query workloads by (1) generating a pool of linear queries and (2) sampling queries from this pool based on a parameterized Zipfian distribution.
-We provide details on the datasets and workload generation, followed by a definition of the relevant evaluation metrics.
-It is noteworthy that \covid19 uses a completely synthetic query pool, while \citibike leverages a query pool based on real-user queries from prior \citibike analyses.
-We thus use the former as a microbenchmark and the latter as a macrobenchmark.
+For each dataset, we create query workloads by (1) generating a pool of linear queries and (2) sampling queries from this pool based on a Zipfian distribution. \covid19 uses a completely synthetic query pool. \citibike uses a pool based on real-user queries from prior \citibike analyses.
+We use the former as a microbenchmark, the latter as a macrobenchmark.

-\heading{\covid19.} {\em Dataset:} We take a California dataset of Covid-19 tests from 2020, which provides daily {\em aggregate information} of the number of Covid tests and their positivity rates for various demographic groups defined by age $\times$ gender $\times$ ethnicity.
-By combining this data with US Census data, we generate a {\em synthetic dataset} that contains $n=50,426,600$ per-person test records, each with the date and four attributes: positivity, age, gender, and ethnicity.
-These attributes have domain sizes of 2, 4, 2 and 8, respectively, resulting in a dataset domain size of $N=128$.
-The dataset spans $50$ weeks, meaning that in partitioning cases, we will have up to 50 partitions. {\em Query pool:} We create a synthetic and very rich pool of correlated queries comprising all possible count queries that can be posed on \covid19.
-This gives $34,425$ unique queries, plenty for us to microbenchmark \sysname in different settings.
+\heading{\covid19.} {\em Dataset:} We take a California dataset of Covid-19 tests from 2020 that provides daily {\em aggregate information} of the number of Covid tests and their positivity rates for various demographic groups defined by age $\times$ gender $\times$ ethnicity.
+We combine this data with US Census data to generate a synthetic dataset that contains $n=50,426,600$ per-person test records, each with the date and four attributes: positivity, age, gender, and ethnicity.
+These attributes have domain sizes of 2, 4, 2 and 8, respectively, so the dataset domain size is $N=128$.
+The dataset spans $50$ weeks, so in partitioned use cases we have up to 50 partitions. {\em Query pool:} We create a synthetic and rich pool of correlated queries comprising all possible count queries that can be posed on \covid19.
+This gives $34,425$ unique queries, plenty for us to microbenchmark \sysname.